Arseny Semionov: Biography

-Arseny Nikiforovich Semionov was born January 23, 1911, in the village of Maksimkovo, Polotsk Uyezd, Vitebsk Governorate, Russian Empire in the family of the master-builder of railway bridges.
+Arseny Nikiforovich Semionov was born on 23 January 1911 in the village of Maksimkovo, Polotsk Uyezd, Vitebsk Governorate, Russian Empire in the family of the master-builder of railway bridges.
 His father died when Arseny was four years old.
 Semionov spent his childhood in the Belarusian town of Bykhaw.
 In 1927 Arseny Semionov moved to Leningrad, where he worked as a general worker, while engaging his free time with painting and drawing at the private art studio of Alfred Eberling, an art teacher and member of AKhRR (Association of Artists of Revolutionary Russia).
 In 1930, Arseny Semionov took preparatory courses at the Academy of Fine Arts and in the same year he became a student of the Institute of Proletarian Fine Art.
 Semionov university years coincided with significant reforms within the institution and the system of art education in general.
-Between 1934–1937, Semionov worked in the Dmitry Kardovsky studio.
+Between 1934 and 1937, Semionov worked in the Dmitry Kardovsky studio.
 Classes taught by Kardovsky and Kardovsky's personality had a great influence on Semionov.
-In 1937, shortly before graduation from the Institute, Semenov became ill and had to pause his education.
+In 1937, shortly before graduation from the institute, Semenov became ill and had to pause his education.
 After his recovery he obtained a certificate verifying completion of five courses at the department of painting without doing graduate work.
 He was sent to work in the Penza Art College, where in 1938, he accepted membership in the Penza Organization of Soviet Artists.